koolquark/nkmedia/doc/api.md

 ```

-## room_action
+## conf_action

-Some backends allow to control the room this session belongs to.
+Some backends allow to control the conference this session belongs to.
 See each backend documentation.

 **Sample**